dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

     One of the most interesting observations to make here is that the subclassing polymorphism is taken care of by storing methods' lambda expressions in a tuple.
+This tuple is essentially a classical *dispatch table*
-The ability to capture a reference to a superclass method is powered by *closures* (data structures for storing a function together with its environment, which are heavily used in implementaion of functional programming languages).
+    \cite{ModernCompilerDesign}.
+The ability to capture references to the `self` and `super` objects is powered by *closures* (data structures for storing a function together with its environment, which are heavily used in implementaion of functional programming languages).

+    One of the main differences of the approach to class and object representation which was taken here compared to the more classical one described, for example, in \cite{ModernCompilerDesign}, is the access to the `self` object.
+Usually one would have a special parameter to every method, which represents `self` and would be passed as an argument to every method call.
+This would allow to avoid a recursive definition and a lazy parameter to every method.
+Given that some representation of methods' types is part of a class type (most likely via the dispatch table), this approach works well in languages and IRs with a type system not as strict as the one in MIL, namely, when having very general pointer or address types to represent method types and being able to cast them.
+In MIL, having `self` as a parameter in every method would require its type to be in every method type, which would make the class type recursive.
+One could think solving this with having an ADT instead of a tuple for every class type, but that would require some kind of subtyping for ADTs.

 * `new_ClassName` function, which corresponds to the `ClassName.new` construct
   in OOLang.
 It basically puts together `new_ClassName_Data` and